Operationalising Data Ethics

 If these steps are implemented, there’s no reason why a data ethics framework can’t be deeply embedded within an organisation’s day-to-day ‘business as usual’.

-A vital part of the embedding process is to be aware how important risk is when it comes to data ethics.
+A vital part of the embedding process is to be aware of how important risk is when it comes to data ethics.
 Needless to say, it must be constantly reviewed as the needs of the organisation, regulations and current business climate evolve.
 Risk is dynamic and a flexible framework will allow your organisation to adapt to the risk requirements over time, too.

 Bringing it all together: Ethics as a business value driver